 4. Halti No Pull Adjustable Dog Harness

-- Padded chest and leg straps enhance comfort
+- Padded chest and leg straps provide comfort during extended wear

 - Allows natural movement